arvidsson/Mix/README.md

 ----

 1. removal of tags/groups from entities
-2. helper methods to retrieve entities by tags and groups (regardless of interest?)
+2. helper methods to retrieve entities by tags and groups within systems (regardless of interest?)
 3. make retrieving entities by tags/groups less harsh, i.e. no assertions but rather return invalid entities
 4. methods for checking if tag and group name exists at all in world/system